TunesViewer is a small, easy to use program to access iTunes-University

 You can install the latest version from F-Droid store – from the F-Droid app, search for Tunesviewer and install.

-If you find an app that looks just like this on Google Play, know that it is an unofficial build and is NOT endorsed by the Tunesviewer authors.
+If you find an app that looks just like this on a .apk distribution site or Google Play, know that it is an unofficial build and is NOT endorsed by the Tunesviewer authors.

 There is no official build on Google Play, all users are recommended to use the free official version on F-droid.

 Older versions may be found here.
 Please do not link directly to the tunesviewer-VERSION.apk or tunesviewer-VERSION.deb files.
-Instead, link to the sourceforge project page or this main-page, which lists the current latest version.
+Instead, link to the sourceforge project page or this main-page, which lists the current latest version and installation instructions..